guptaanu412/example-course-specs/README.md

 You are now ready to create a high-level course overview containing:

 - a one-paragraph description (i.e., a sales pitch to students)
-- learning objectives
+- half a dozen learning objectives
 - a summary of prerequisites

 Doing this earlier often wastes effort, since material is usually added, cut, or moved around in earlier steps.

-Output: course description, learning objectives, and prerequisites.
+Checkin: course description, learning objectives, and prerequisites.

-Note: see the appendix for a discussion of how to write student-oriented learning objectives.
+Note: see the appendix for a discussion of how to write good learning objectives.

 </em>